bundlewrap/bundlewrap/doc/api.rst

 While most users will interact with Blockwart through the :command:`bw` command line utility, you can also use it from your own code to extract data or further automate config management tasks.

-Even within Blockwart itself (e.g. templates, libs, and hooks) your are often given repo and/or node objects to work with.
+Even within Blockwart itself (e.g. templates, libs, and hooks) you are often given repo and/or node objects to work with.
 Their methods and attributes are documented below.

 Example